JustAhmed/JustAhmed.github.io/_posts/Android/2023-01-16-Allsafe Walkthrough - Part 1.markdown

 ![31](/assets/images/Android/Allsafe/31.jpg){: width="400" height="550"}

 ## 11. Certificate Pinning
-This is a basic SSL Pinning Bypass callenge.
-Its obvious from the code that it sends a http request to `https://httpbin.org/json` and uses `OkHttpClient.Builder` for the pinning process which under the hood uses the `TrustManager` method to implement the SSL Pinning control.
+This is a basic SSL Pinning Bypass challenge.
+It is obvious from the code that it sends a HTTP request to `https://httpbin.org/json` and uses `OkHttpClient.Builder` for the pinning process which under the hood uses the `TrustManager` method to implement the SSL Pinning control.
 The application also uses a `NetworkSecurityConfig.xml` file which we can modify to make it trust user-installed certificates.

 ![32](/assets/images/Android/Allsafe/32.png)